PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Dynamic Memory Management

-It is not feasible to get the footprint of non-model data via theoretical estimations.
-Even if the shape of each activation tensor is preciously available, Accumulation of all activations tensor sizes is not equal to realistic memory consumption because it does not measure GPU memory fragmentation and the CUDA context memory.
-In addition, gradient checkpointing optimization, which is used to eliminate some activations, complexes the estimations.
+DMM obtains the statistics of non-model data memory by a runtime memory tracer.
+In the context of PatrickStar, the model-data memory is the same as chunk used memory.
+The runtime tracing is necessary since it is hard to get the footprint of non-model data via theoretical estimations.
+Even if the shape of each activation tensor is precisely available, accumulation of all activation tensor sizes is not equal to realistic memory consumption.
+First, GPU memory fragmentation and the CUDA context memory is hard to measure before execution.
+Second, the dynamic framework PyTorch does not provide an interface to capture the life cycle of every activation tensor before execution.
+Although there is research~\cite{gao2020estimating} on this topic, the method proposed is coupled with the memory allocator details of the target frameworks.
+What further complicates the theoretical estimations is that activation tensors whose life-cycle not overlapping with each other may reuse the same memory space~\cite{pisarchyk2020efficient, lee2019device}.
+Third, the estimation method is largely affected by activation checkpointing and offloading.

-We use a warm-up training iteration to depict the footprint of non-model data at runtime.
-Since the computing pattern is the same for different iterations, the non-model data GPU memory footprint statistics collected in a warm-up iteration also remain on other iterations.
-Figure~\ref{fig:measuring} illustrates how we measure non-data memory footprint in the warm-up iteration.
-At the time an operator starts and finishes, which is called as \textbf{moment} by us, PatrickStar obtains the real-time GPU memory consumption $R$.
-PatrickStar can accurately know the consumption of chunkable memory $C$ since they are allocated by itself.
-The non-model data memory consumption is obtained by $R$-$C$.
-In the warm-up iteration, we also record a list of moments related to each chunk.
+Fig.~\ref{fig:measuring} shows how we measure non-model data memory footprint in the warm-up iteration.
+At the time an operator starts, which is called as \textbf{moment} $i$ here, DMM obtains the real-time GPU memory consumption $R_i$.
+DMM can also accurately know the volume of model-data memory $C_i$ in use, therefore, the non-model data memory consumption $N_i$ is figured out with $R_i$-$C_i$.
+This traced memory consumption $N_i$ obtained during the warm-up iteration will be used later in other iterations because the computing patters are the same among iterations.
+Fig.~\ref{fig:SystemGpuMemUsed} is depicted using the proposed tracer.

-To avoid out of GPU memory during the warm-up iteration, we use GPU memory cautiously.
-During the FWD and BWD, when we detect that the GPU memory consumption exceeds a specific limit, for example, 80\%, at the moment, chunks are evicted from the GPU to meet the limit.
-Note that, at this time, the eviction strategy is not derived.
-It simply evicts chunks in the order of the chunk list.
-After BWD finishing, because the non-model has be deleted, optimizations in Sec.~\ref{sec:chunk_evict} are executed to derive a smart chunk eviction strategy.